Reviewing Texas Community Bancshares (TCBS) & Its Peers

 |2.24

-As a group, “Savings institutions, except federal” companies have a potential upside of 13.43%.
-Given Texas Community Bancshares’ rivals higher possible upside, analysts plainly believe Texas Community Bancshares has less favorable growth aspects than its rivals.
+As a group, “Savings institutions, except federal” companies have a potential upside of 15.99%.
+Given Texas Community Bancshares’ peers higher possible upside, analysts clearly believe Texas Community Bancshares has less favorable growth aspects than its peers.

+Texas Community Bancshares pays an annual dividend of $0.16 per share and has a dividend yield of 1.1%.
+Texas Community Bancshares pays out -66.7% of its earnings in the form of a dividend.
+As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.2% and pay out 24.7% of their earnings in the form of a dividend.
+Texas Community Bancshares has raised its dividend for 1 consecutive years.

-This table compares Texas Community Bancshares and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Texas Community Bancshares and its peers’ net margins, return on equity and return on assets.

 |Texas Community Bancshares